manno-xx/haxe-openfl-examples/README.md

 # haxe-openfl-examples
 A collections of very basic examples in Haxe and OpenFL

+See the Wiki for a loose categorization as well as the occasional explanation with the examples.

 * Actuate: Demonstrates the Actuate tweening engine.
 Tweening engines are mainly used for animation (movement, rotation etc.) but can do more.
 This demonstrates just the basics.
 * CelularAutomataMap: Map generation with Cellular automata (click the stage to step the algorithm)
 * CollisionDetectionAABB: Demo of the basic collision detection using OpenFL's hitTestObject() and a variation that allows for more control.
 (AABB = Axis Aligned Bounding Box)